Why is my supply line won't flush

 Plumbing

-The answer to 'why is my supply line won't flush' is that there could be a blockage or obstruction in the supply line, preventing water from flowing properly.
-This could be due to a buildup of mineral deposits, debris, or a kink in the line.
+The answer to 'why is my supply line won't flush' is that the supply line may be clogged or obstructed.
+This can happen due to buildup of mineral deposits, debris, or corrosion inside the pipe over time.
+Symptoms may include slow or incomplete flushing, gurgling noises, or water backing up.

 Frequently Asked Questions